Also known as: vertical flag, pole flag hold, one-arm pole hold, flagpole hold, one-arm flag

 Frequently Asked Questions

-What are the benefits of the Vertical flag hold?
+What are the main benefits of the vertical flag hold?

-What common mistakes should I avoid with the Vertical flag hold?
+What common mistakes should I avoid when doing the vertical flag?